secdev02/MSBuild-Monsters/README.md

 The approach demonstrates that legitimate development tools, when combined creatively, can achieve sophisticated code execution without traditional malware artifacts.

-**Credit**: Original research by Casey Smith (@subTee)
+**Credit**: Original research by Casey  (@_subTee)

 ---

-*This post is for educational purposes demonstrating MSBuild capabilities.
-Use responsibly and only in authorized environments.*
+*This post demonstrates MSBuild capabilities.
+Use responsibly and only in authorized environments.
+Brush your teeth and floss too, also, consider eating less, excercising more, while we're giving advice.*